 Besides mandatory health insurance, there are other types of insurance in Russia that expats should be aware of.
 For example, business insurance is fundamental if you are a business owner.
 Policies cover you for vehicles, personnel, public liability together with building and content insurance.

 If you plan to drive in Russia, you must take out car insurance.
 It is also advisable to have personal insurance to cover you for injury to yourself and others.
-You should also consider home insurance that covers fire, water damage, theft and vandalism, whether renting in Moscow or buying Russian property.
+You should also consider home insurance that covers fire, water damage, theft, and vandalism, whether renting in Russia or buying Russian property.
 In some cases, it may be a condition for getting a Russian mortgage.

 There are several education benefits in Russia worth looking at.
 For instance, Russia is among a few countries that offer free tuition for foreign nationals.
 Each year, the government awards several thousands of Russian scholarships to international students seeking to study in Russia.